Kiranxer/FileSharing-Bot/README.md

 - Auto Delete Added
 - Developer Service 24x7
 - Multiple Posts in One Link
-- Customisable Welcome and Force Subscribe messages
+- Customisable Welcome and Force Subscribe Messages
 </b></i>

 ### _Setup_
 <b><i>
-- Add the Bot to Database Channel with all permission
+- Add the Bot to Database Channel with all Permission
-- Add bot to ForceSub channel as Admin with Invite Users via Link Permission if you enabled ForceSub
+- Add bot to ForceSub Channel as Admin with Invite Users via Link Permission if you Enabled ForceSub
 </b></i>

 ### _Config Variables_